jeremydumais/CPP-SMTPClient-library/README.md

 Operation completed!
 ```

+## 🗝 Complete XOAUTH2 authentication example

+We also provide a fully working example.
+See [send-mail.cpp](./src/cpp/example/send-mail.cpp).
+Make sure you replace the username and password (access token) placeholders with correct values.

+The example uses GMail smtp server with [XOauth2 authentication mechanism](https://developers.google.com/gmail/imap/xoauth2-protocol).

+For testing purposes, you can obtain an OAuth access token for you gmail account by using the [OAuth 2.0 Playground](https://developers.google.com/oauthplayground/).
+You can follow this procedure for more details: [Obtaining an access token for your gmail account](https://github.com/jeremydumais/CPP-SMTPClient-library/wiki/Obtain-An-Access-Token-Gmail)

 ## 🧪 Unit tests
 [How to run the unit tests](https://github.com/jeremydumais/CPP-SMTPClient-library/wiki/Run-the-unit-tests)

 ## ❓ Documentation

 See the classes documentation [here](https://github.com/jeremydumais/CPP-SMTPClient-library/wiki/Classes-Documentation)

-## Complete example

-We also provide a fully working example.
-See [send-mail.cpp](./src/cpp/example/send-mail.cpp).
-Make sure you replace the username and password placeholders with correct values.

-The example uses GMail smtp server with [XOauth2 authentication mechanism](https://developers.google.com/gmail/imap/xoauth2-protocol).

 ## ⚖️ License